An Adventure into the Urban Heart of Red Mother Russia

 Wearing a Russian hat in 30 degree heat.
 I'm not hot in the slightest.

 Saint Petersburg's canalways go a little way to explaining the city's epithet of the Venice of the East.

 The Hermitage Museum viewed from across the River Neva.

 travel tips, links & resources

-- Moscow has several train stations - make sure you know which one your train departs from.
-I remember locating the station amongst market stalls and busy streets being a bit of a nightmare.
-We made our train - but only just.
+- Moscow has several train stations - make sure you know which one your train is departing from.
+I remember locating the station amongst market stalls and busy streets being really challenging.
+We made our train in time - but only just.

 you may also like